 Owning a life insurance policy is a good choice to protect your family from any unforeseen incident that may occur.
 If you want to leave them in a situation where they can continue to thrive in your absence, you have to buy enough life insurance to cover your income, pay for future expenses, like college and retirement and even pay for the home you live in.

-Life insurance policies exist to help provide money for these situations.
-There is one particular life insurance policy which was created specifically to repay your mortgage in the event of your death, disability or some life-altering disease.
+Life insurance policies exist to help provide money for these situations and there is one particular life insurance policy which was created specifically to repay your mortgage in the event of your death, disability or some life-altering disease.

 What is Mortgage Life Insurance?